Ackee-Blockchain/trident/README.md

 ## Contribution

-Thank you for your interest in contributing to Trdelník!
+Thank you for your interest in contributing to Trident!
 Please see the [CONTRIBUTING.md](./CONTRIBUTING.md) to learn how.

 ## License

-This project is licensed under the [MIT license](https://github.com/Ackee-Blockchain/trdelnik/blob/master/LICENSE).
+This project is licensed under the [MIT license](https://github.com/Ackee-Blockchain/trident/blob/master/LICENSE).

 ## University and investment partners